Jemez Fishing Report

 JemezCentral Up to Date Fishing Report

-Most waters in the Jemez are in run-off mode with some ice and are very difficult to fish, the exception being Rio Cebolla, which is stocked throughout the spring and can be very fishable.
+Most waters in the Jemez are iced over and are very difficult to fish, the exception being the Jemez River which is stocked throughout the winter and is generally ice free.

 You can find information about specific Jemez area waters below.
 Also, if you have info to add, please send to: fishingreport@jemezcentral.com.
 All photos in this report are of summer time conditions unless otherwise noted.